-- NEW: 6 are dead and at least 300 injured, the Egyptian Health Ministry says
+- 6 are dead and at least 300 injured, the Egyptian Health Ministry says

 - An investigation is under way, a government spokesman says